YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 (we are calculating by hand now) `[3;3]`.
 The next action is `Abandon([5])`, which means that one aircraft is abandoned, and the new fuel profile of the fleet is `[5]`, which implies that 2 units of fuel from the abandoned aircraft has been transferred to the remaining aircraft.
+The final action is `Forward(5)` meaning the singleton fleet would fly forward for 5 units of distance.
+Now there are no more fuel and the last aircraft is dropped, and the range the fleet is collected from all `Forward` actions, that is 2 plus 5 equals 7.

 ### Fleet state transition rules